BlzFans/wke/readme.txt

-Web and Flash Embbedded in 3D games, based on WebKit
+Web and Flash Embedded in 3D games, based on WebKit